If you’ve been searching for the best ever guacamole recipe, look no further! This is hands down the best recipe for fresh, healthy guacamole!

 My sister used to throw the best parties – super simple with just good friends and good food.
 Her husband was often the cook for the event, the grill king and the guacamole master.
 I always hated guac until I tried his.
 It was love at first bite and I would watch him every time so that I could perfect my own at home.

 It’s been years since I’ve attended one of their parties, and therefore way too many years since I’ve tasted that guacamole.
-But the longing for the perfect guac recipe still lingered, and I’ve finally come up with THE BEST guac recipe around.
+But the longing for the perfect guac recipe still lingered, and I’ve finally come up with THE BEST guacamole recipe around.
 I won’t even eat the guac at Mexican restaurants anymore because I am completely addicted to the fresh homemade stuff.
 Add some homemade tortilla chips and it’s pure heaven.

 This recipe for guacamole is super simple, requires minimal ingredients, but the ratios here are very important for getting just the right flavor.